 Get Some High-Quality H2O

-You’re going to sweat up a storm during an intense exercise workout program, so you’ll be in a heap of trouble if the day’s activities prior to working out have already dehydrated you.
+You’ll sweat up a storm during an intense exercise workout program, so you’re in for a heap of trouble if the day’s activities prior to working out have already dehydrated you.
 According to Livestrong, exercising dehydrated can cause reactions such as cramps, muscle spasms, seizures, or even heatstroke.
 What’s more, Baylor College of Medicine points out that waiting until you’re thirsty before you take in fluids is inadequate; once you feel thirst, you’re already dehydrated.
 Instead, take a tip from the American College of Sports Medicine and begin hydrating several hours before working out.
 Regularly drinking water throughout the day and downing a sports beverage containing electrolytes before working out is a solid plan, especially if you’ve been active all day long.

 Fuel Your Body, Fuel Your Workout

 Maybe you’re not tired at all.
 Your lack of energy could be due to not eating right before exercising.
 If you work out at the end of the day, you have all day long to eat right but, if you work out first thing in the morning, it’s still best to break the fast you’ve been on all night long to facilitate an effective workout.
 Eating “right” means getting enough carbohydrates as well as protein.
-If you didn’t eat nutritiously throughout the day or if you’re exercising in the morning, Eating Well has some recommendations for fueling your workout.
-Peanuts, brown rice cereal or toasted oats, dried blueberries, pumpkin seeds and chocolate chips will all combine to make a tasty trail mix that’s energy packed with protein and carbs.
+If you didn’t eat nutritiously throughout the day or if you’re exercising in the morning, granola or trail mix is energy-packed with protein and carbs.
+Combining peanuts, brown rice cereal or toasted oats, dried blueberries, pumpkin seeds, and chocolate chips makes a tasty trail pre-workout snack for any time of the day.

 Train Hard, Stay Clean!